 MCHD Clinical Services has served generations of Monongalia County residents with their medical needs ranging from adult and childhood vaccines to breast and cervical cancer screenings.
 Our mission is to provide the community with free or low cost services to those in need.

-Kendra Barker, DNP, APRN, FNP-BC, a nationally certified diabetes educator, will be providing the full spectrum of diabetes care, including education and management at the new Diabetes Clinic located at the Monongalia County Health Department.
+Kendra Barker, DNP, APRN, FNP-BC, a nationally certified diabetes educator, will be providing the full spectrum of diabetes care, including education and management, at the new Diabetes Clinic located at Monongalia County Health Department.

 The Clinic will be open Fridays from 8:30 a.m. to 12:30 p.m.

 Patients may call 304-598-5119 to schedule an appointment or may be referred by a healthcare provider.